Helperbird/website/src/pages/help/account/how-to-use-my-subscription-key.md

 youtubeId: vwT8SAJfU3E
 cardTitle: How to Use Your Subscription Key for Helperbird
+featureDescription:
-featureDescription: Learn how to find and enter your Helperbird subscription key to unlock Helperbird Pro features.
+  Learn how to find and enter your Helperbird subscription key to unlock Helperbird Pro features.
+headerTags:
+  [
-headerTags: [ { tag: "locating-your-subscription-key", title: "Locating Your Subscription Key" },{
-  tag: "enter-your-subscription-key",title: "Enter Your Subscription Key" }, { tag: "need-additional-help-?", title: "Need more help?" }]
+    { tag: 'locating-your-subscription-key', title: 'Locating Your Subscription Key' }, { tag: 'enter-your-subscription-key', title: 'Enter Your Subscription Key' }, { tag: 'need-additional-help-?', title: 'Need more help?' }
+  ]
 tags: account
 url: help/how-to-use-my-subscription-key/
 permalink: help/how-to-use-my-subscription-key/